HaoQiXinCurious/study-notes-of-pytorch-deep-learning-practice-course/README.md

 # study-notes-of-pytorch-deep-learning-practice-course
 This repository is used to record my notes on _pytorch deep learning practice_ course, including noteworthy points, extended learning content and after-class exercises
-## About _pytorch deep learning practice_ course
+## About _Pytorch deep learning practice_ course
-This course is designed to teach people how to use Pytorch in practice.
+This course is designed to teach people how to use pytorch in practice.

 ![Course screenshot from Bilibili](PytorchDeepLearningPracticeCourseScreenshot.png)